smartheim/ui-maintenance/README.md

 3. Call `npm run build`
 4. Browse to http://127.0.0.1:8080/static/paperui-ng/dist (replace the IP and Port with your openHAB installation).

+Build the javascript documentation for the entire codebase with

+* `npm run doc`

+Open the generated documentation in "out/index.html".

+You can find a pre-build documentation here: https://davidgraeff.github.io/paperui-ng/out

 ## Paper UI

 The original Paper UI is a Single Page Application (SPA) developed using a js framework called Angular.